newcontext-oss/kitchen-terraform/examples/aws_provider/detailed.md

 ### Driver

-The driver has no configuration options.
+The default driver configuration options are used.

 ### Provisioner